w3f/polkadot-wiki/docs/build-node-management.md

 The Parity Polkadot client connects to telemetry by default.
 You can disable it with `--no-telemetry`, or connect only to specified telemetry servers with `--telemetry-url` (see the help options for instructions).
+Connecting to public telemetry may expose information that puts your node at higher risk of attack.
 You can run your own, private [telemetry server](https://github.com/paritytech/substrate-telemetry).

 The node also exposes a Prometheus endpoint by default (disable with `--no-prometheus`).
 You can expose metrics via Parity's [DOT exporter](https://github.com/paritytech/dotexporter).
 Substrate has a [vizualizing node metrics tutorial](https://substrate.dev/docs/en/next/tutorials/visualizing-node-metrics/).

-See the [Polkadot JS explorer](https://polkadot.js.org/apps/#/explorer) for an external source of the current chain height.